xfynder99-byte/OCR/README.md

 - Data validation rules
 - Direct database integration

-## Credits

-Based on the container_check OCR functionality from the OpenCart Family system.

 ## License

 This is a standalone extraction of existing code.
 Use according to your organization's policies.